mauer4/mauer4.github.io/content/authors/admin/_index.md

       Responsibilities include:
       - Worked with the interconnect team at AMD on low-power, high-bandwidth interconnect logic
       - Implemented and delivered 2 features in System Verilog from Architecture design documents
-      - Scripted for automating synthesis and testing processses, using tcl, bash, perl etc.
+      - Scripted for automating synthesis and testing processes, using Tcl, Bash, and Perl etc.
   - position: Operations Officer
     company_name: IDF
     company_url: 'https://www.idf.il/en/'